getsentry/sentry-docs/docs/learn/quotas.rst

 capped at 512 bytes.
 Similar restrictions apply to context locals (within a stacktrace's frame), as well as any similar attributes.

-Generic attributes like the event's label also have limits, but are more flexible depending on their case.
+Generic attributes like the event's label also have limits but are more flexible depending on their case.
 For example, the message attribute is limited to 1024 bytes.